 The color of the fish is dark red, and in the natural environment – even brighter.
 But today this species is listed in the Red Book since it is on the verge of extinction.

-Lovers have been enjoying beautiful fish for more than half a century.
+Lovers have been enjoying this beautiful fish for more than half a century.
 During spawning, their color acquires the most vivid color.

 Scientific Name: Puntius titteya